Archive product

 Description

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+And this is ultimately crucial from the buyer’s perspective, as many fakes circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details